computer-science-with-applications/book/src/getting_started/exceptions/index.rst

   located in line 3 of ``exc.py``.
 This last entry in the stack trace produced a ``ZeroDivisionError`` exception.

-Notice that this is simply a printed version of the function call stack, which we covered in section :ref:`call-stack` of the previous chapter.
+Notice that this trace is simply a printed version of the function call stack, which we covered in section :ref:`call-stack` of the chapter that introduced functions.

 There is clearly something wrong in our code, and the exception's stack trace can be very useful to figure out exactly what is wrong.